-It may seem like a lot of rules, but eBay's policies help make our website as safe, fair, and as enjoyable as possible.
-As a buyer, you'll need to review and understand eBay's policies, including the eBay User Agreement, before you bid on or buy an item.
+We want to maintain a safe, fair, and enjoyable marketplace for both buyers and sellers.
+As a buyer, we ask that you review and understand our policies, including the eBay User Agreement, before you bid on or buy an item.

 Follow local laws and regulations